Understanding the Scope

 QT Scan (Quantitative Transmission Ultrasound)

-QT scan uses three-dimensional ultrasound tomography to map breast tissue without compression or ionizing radiation.
-Early trials show:
+QT scan uses three-dimensional ultrasound tomography to image breast tissue without compression or ionizing radiation.
+Early studies suggest:

-QT scan is FDA-cleared as an adjunct, not a replacement, and remains under evaluation in multi-center studies.
+QT scan is FDA-cleared as an adjunct, not a replacement, and is still being evaluated in multi-center trials.

 Auria Tears (Tear-Based Biomarkers)